Venue: Alhibe Farm, Sitio Baucan, Brgy. Sac-on, Carmen, Cebu

 Thank you for the interest!
 We're looking forward to have you on this course!

-For a conducive learning experience, the course will accommodate up to 24 participants only.
+For a conducive learning experience, the course will accommodate only a limited number of participants.

 Brgy.
 Sac-on, Carmen, Cebu, Philippines